 I am a Soul/Pop artist with 10 years of experience working with Pop, RnB, Rock and Hip-Hop artists in both Los Angles and Nashville.
 I have performed, written and recorded songs with Victoria Horn (Katy Perry, Selena Gomez, Demi Lovato), Megan & Liz, Micheal McDonald (The Doobie Brothers), and Richard Marx.

-I can work in several different genres such as: Pop, Rock, Soul, R&B, Folk and Americana.
+I can work in several different genres such as: Pop, R&B, Dance and Hip-Hop.
 I specialize in top lining and recording vocals for demos or final release.
 All vocal projects will include dry stems of the lead vocal, stacks, and harmonies with the option for editing and mixing at an additional fee.

 Each project will receive 2 FREE edits, but I will be happy to negotiate a price for additional edits.
 I definitely want you to be happy with the final product!

 A full topline (lyrics + melody) includes 50% Songwriting Credit and 50% Publishing splits.
 I will provide a split sheet with the final stems.

 Lastly, please understand that as much as I love collaborating and working with my clients, I do request to not be credited as a vocalist during release, list, or promotion of any song so that I can separate the work that I release as a solo artist from music that I am hired to sing on.

 I'm looking forward to hearing about your project and can't wait to make some music with you!